 The greatest BC differences between observations at the Community site and Landfill site were observed during the highest activity levels (working hours on working days).
-Over the 14-year monitoring period, the median BC difference was 0.210 μg/m3 (mean difference of 0.311 μg/m3) lower at the Community site when the winds were from the landfill.
-Mean BC concentrations were lower at the Community site during non-working hours on working days and non-working days when winds were from the landfill, suggesting that a landfill contribution to BC levels at the Community site was not evident (as evident for PM10).
+Over the 15-yr monitoring period, the median BC difference was 0.200 μg/m (mean difference of 0.300 μg/m) lower at the Community site when the winds were from the landfill.
 Median BC concentrations during working hours on non-working days were equal between the Community and Landfill sites when winds were from the landfill.
-During the highest activity levels over Year 14 only, the median BC difference was less than 0.1 μ g/m3 (0.037 μ g/m3) (mean difference of 0.030 μ g/m3) lower at the Community site when the winds were from the landfill, indicating no evident landfill contribution to BC levels at the Community site.
+During the highest activity levels over Year 15, the median BC difference was 0.189 μg/m (mean difference of 0.142 μg/m) lower at the Community site when the winds were from the landfill, indicating no evident landfill contribution to BC levels at the Community site.